Get access to everything we publish when you sign up for Outside+.

 “While it’s not ideal for those who love to be outside, the treadmill is a great training tool for specific pacing and being able to control the environment,” Lueb says.
 “Plus, you can watch TV.”

 Follow A Familiar Route

 In rainy weather, Lueb prefers to run on roads and trails she already knows well so she can anticipate potential hazards.
 She’ll skip routes that flood easily and stick to sidewalks over roads with painted lines, which can be slippery when wet.
-No matter where you run, watch carefully for obstacles, and don’t be afraid to slow down for fallen limbs, mud pits, large puddles and ice patches, she says.
+No matter where you run, watch carefully for obstacles, and don’t be afraid to slow down for fallen limbs, mud pits, large puddles, and ice patches, she says.

 How you layer for a rainy run depends on the air temperature and whether you tend to overheat, Lueb says.
-For wet and cool weather, she prefers a light outer layer like the Oiselle Vim Jacket and a combination of a visor and ear warmer to protect her head and face while still allowing heat to escape.
-Lightweight, wicking and waterproof materials are your best bet for staying (relatively) dry and warm without getting weighed down by soaked clothing.
+For wet and cool weather, she prefers a light outer layer like a windbreaker/rain shell and a combination of a visor and ear warmer to protect her head and face while still allowing heat to escape.
+A hat with a stronger bill will also help to keep rain out of your eyes and help you see better.

 Protect Your Feet